 Many businesses find that efforts and investment on creativity pay off over the long haul.
 Social media channels are likely to watch out for advertisers who are conveying quality substance and advertisers who miss doing that.

-Majority of the social networks want to make money, but not at the expense of user enjoyment.
+Majority of the social networks want you to make money, but not at the expense of user enjoyment.
 Innovative, top-notch advertising efforts connect with audiences better, gain organic momentum, and are more likely to get comments, likes, and shares.

 For instance, social media channels like Facebook will even empower an advertisement to perform better if people appear to be enjoying (like and share) the content.
 In other words, good quality content has a capability maximizing your budget by achieving more clients at a lower cost per interaction.